Accuracy On Credit Report When Qualifying For Mortgage Loans

-This BLOG On Tips And Advice On Checking Accuracy On Credit Report Was UPDATED On July 6, 2017
+This BLOG On Accuracy On Credit Report When Qualifying For Mortgage Loans Was UPDATED On June 7th, 2019

 Consumers have no choice on having their credit report looked at and reviewed when they apply for credit.
 Credit Reports often contain errors so always check on Accuracy On Credit Report.

-- Hard credit inquiries is pulled by creditors when applying for credit, including home loans.
+- Hard credit inquiries are pulled by creditors when applying for credit, including home loans.

-- When the creditor pulls credit report, they will review credit scores and credit payment history.
+- When the creditor pulls the credit report, they will review credit scores and credit payment history.

 - Creditors will evaluate risk level by credit scores and credit history.

 - The higher consumer credit score is the lower risk level.

 - The creditor might not just evaluate credit score but some inspect overall credit report and examine credit history as well as previous derogatory and late payments.

 - Older bad credit items do not have too much impact on credit scores but do not look good on the overall credit report.

 - By law, consumers have a right to a free annual credit report.

 - Consumers can order a free annual credit report by visiting www.annualcreditreport.com .